oklahomaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Material Breach: Failure to perform an obligation with the time frame stated in the contract is a material breach.

-• Partnership Disputes: When two or more parties sign a contract as an indication of agreement to form a partnership, a dispute can occur when persons involved in the deal fail to perform the activities therein.
-The cause of dispute can also arise from the disclosure of sensitive information to non-parties.
+• Partnership Disputes: When two or more parties sign a contract as an indication of agreement to form a partnership, a dispute may occur when persons involved in the deal fail to perform the activities therein.
+The cause of dispute may also arise from the disclosure of sensitive information to non-parties.

 • Commercial Leases